-Social Ventures Australia (SVA) Chair, Paul Robertson, has today announced that, after ten years’ service, he intends to step down from SVA’s Board, along with further Board changes.
+Social Ventures Australia (SVA) Chair, Paul Robertson AO, has today announced that, after 10 years’ service, he intends to step down from SVA’s Board, along with further Board changes.

 ‘For over ten years I have had the privilege of serving as SVA Board Chair and stewarding the organisation on its mission to alleviate disadvantage in Australia.
 During that decade SVA has grown from small start-up to the established organisation it is today, achieving outsized impact.
 I am deeply proud of what we have achieved in that time.’

 Robertson will officially step down from his role on November 19 at SVA’s Annual General Meeting, and will be replaced by incoming Chair, Rob Koczkar, Managing Director of Adamantem Capital and former SVA CEO.

 ‘It gives me great pleasure to announce Rob Koczkar as incoming Chair,’ said Robertson.